ahmedhasandrlnd/dog_breed_classifier_capstone/README.md

 ngrok http 5000
 ```

 This will create a temporary URL _(http://ca38d987.ngrok.io)_ via which we can access our web app running in our local computer from other computers.
 Since we are using a free plan, so the addreess will change after some time.
-See [video demo](#video).
+For a full demo of the web app watch the [video](#video).

 **_Screenshot: ngrok reverse tunnelling_**